StorXNetwork/StorX-Node/README.md

 IMP Note : You have to stake SRX token to get hosting and staking rewards.

-## Troubleshooting

-Public discussions on the technical issues, post articles and request for Enhancements and Technical Contributions.

-- [Telegram](https://t.me/StorXNetwork)- Stay updated with all the Announcements.
-- [Discord](https://discord.gg/ha4Jufj2Nm) - Join the community to find answers to all your questions.
-- [Reddit](https://www.reddit.com/r/StorXNetwork) - Join the channel to have a healthy interaction with the community.
-- [GitHub](https://github.com/StorXNetwork) - Join the developers community on GitHub

 ## How to Check Status
 To check the status of your node: